marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 duplicate requests, including for completed attempts, and MUST treat detected conflicts as a connection error of type PROTOCOL_VIOLATION.

-PUNCH_REQUEST frames are ack-eliciting.
-If lost, they MUST be retransmitted unless the request has been acknowledged or the corresponding PUNCH_DONE has been received.
+PUNCH_REQUEST frames are ack-eliciting and MUST be retransmitted on loss until the request is acknowledged or the server's PUNCH_DONE is received, even after local probing ends.

 This frame is only sent from the client to the server.
 Clients MUST treat receipt of a PUNCH_REQUEST frame as a connection error of type